SMC-AAU-CPH/smc-cph.github.io/_posts/2018-09-10-A-team-first-week.md

 And Lastly....

-MCT opening ceromony was reported on Krono online. includes <a href="https://khrono.no/ntnu-gunnar-bovim-music-communication-and-technology/de-er-studenter-ved-to-universiteter-samtidig/234810" target="_blank">interview with group A's Juno & Sam</a>
+SMC opening ceromony was reported on Krono online. includes <a href="https://khrono.no/ntnu-gunnar-bovim-music-communication-and-technology/de-er-studenter-ved-to-universiteter-samtidig/234810" target="_blank">interview with group A's Juno & Sam</a>